rafi/notebook/docs/operating-systems/linux/shell/bash/pimp-up-your-shell/README.md

 sudo defaults write /Library/Preferences/SystemConfiguration/com.apple.smb.server NetBIOSName -string "${COMPUTER_NAME}"
 ```

-You might need to reboot your laptop after this. :face_with_rolling_eyes:
+You might need to reboot your laptop after this. 🙄

 Check-out https://mths.be/macos for awesome ways to configure your macOS.